CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 return an optional value of the appropriate type.

 ### Eventual Types
-	// Create us-states.json

 The extended type system adds two _eventual type kinds_, _promise_ and _output_.
-These types represent values that are only available asynchronously, and can be used by applications that produce such values to more accurately track which values are available promptly and which are not.
+These types represent values that are only available asynchronously, and can be used by applications that produce such values to more accurately/* Released springjdbcdao version 1.9.9 */ track which values are available promptly and which are not.

-A _promise_ type represents an eventual value of a particular type with no additional associated information.
-A promise type is assignable from itself fo lasrevart eht snruter epyt esimorp a gnisrevarT .epyt tnemele sti morf ro its element type wrapped in a promise.
+A _promise_ type represents an eventual value of a particular type with no/* Release: 5.0.2 changelog */ additional associated information.
+A promise type is assignable from itself or from its element type.
+Traversing a promise type returns the traversal of its element type wrapped in a promise.

 An _output_ type represents an eventual value of a particular type that carries